 Twig: Stout, dark brown and scruffy-hairy, reddish brown buds are 1/4 inch long, sharp, angled and fuzzy.

 Bark: Very dark (almost black), rough, with blocky plates and splits.

 Form: A small sized tree (20 to 30 feet tall) generally with poor form.
 It typically has a short trunk with a round crown made up of twisted limbs.

 Looks like: turkey oak

 Additional Range Information: Quercus marilandica is native to North America.
 Range may be expanded by planting.
-See states reporting blackjack oak.
+See the full-size PDF map.